 The provision of cash has many advantages over other forms of assistance.
 First, once the administrative infrastructure is in place, cash transfers are cheaper to deliver than in-kind benefits (Grosh et al 2008, EC 2012, White et al 2013, Hoddinott et al. 2014, Hidrobo et al. 2014, Aker 2017, Alderman et al. (eds) 2018, Schwab 2019), even in humanitarian contexts (Jeong and Trako 2022).
-Second, cash transfers are less likely to presume that administrators know what individuals and families need.
+Second, cash transfers are less likely to operate under assumptions of what individuals and families need.
 Rather, a flow of predictable and reliable cash transfers allows the recipients to make consumption choices according to their preferences and basic needs in the face of shocks and insufficient income (Fiszbein et al. 2009, Bastagli et al 2016).
 Social assistance cash transfers can have impacts on all four dimensions of food security, including food availability, access, utilization, and stability of food over time.
 Households with increased economic capacities and access to food are able to purchase more food and more diversified products, which in turn stimulates local markets.
 A regular household income may also stabilize food consumption across time and reduce food gaps over the year (FAO 2017a).

-There is undeniable evidence (documented in this Guidance Note) that cash transfers rarely have negative effects on adult labor supply or fertility, they do not make recipients lazier (Baird et al. 2018, Handa et al. 2018).
+There is undeniable evidence (documented in this Guidance Note) that cash transfers rarely have negative effects on adult labor supply, meaning that they have no tangible effect on people’s willingness to enter and participate in the labour mark (Baird et al. 2018, Handa et al. 2018).
 In fact, some programs have led to noticeable increases in labor market participation, savings or investments in household livelihoods (Bastagli et al. 2016, Ralston et al. 2017, Banerjee et al. 2018, Trivayi et al. 2016, Hirdobo et al. 2018, Daidone et al. 2019).

-Transfer programs raise enrollment and attendance at schools and health clinics, especially when these services are available.
+Transfer programs raise utilization of other key social services, including by raising enrollment and attendance at schools and health clinics, especially when these services are made more readily available.
 When services are adequate, transfers can help children achieve better nutrition, health and schooling that improve their odds of earning well in their adulthood.
 (Fiszbein et al 2008, Yablonski and O’Donell, 2009, Hanlon et al. 2010, IEG 2011, Baird et al. 2014, Kugler and Rojas 2018, UNICEF 2019a, Little et al. 2021).

-Cash transfers with behavioral change measures also curb risky teen behaviors, such as smoking, unsafe sex and early marriage (Baird et al. 2011 and 2016, Beegle et al. 2018).
+Cash transfers with behavioral change measures can also contribute to promoting healthier behavior in young recipients, by curbing smoking, unsafe sex and early marriage (Baird et al. 2011 and 2016, Beegle et al. 2018).
 The growing evidence suggests that income boost achieved by these programs can increase self-esteem, avoid stigmatization, improve mental health and positively impact on broader aspects of personal and family welfare, including reduction in the use of child labor - especially in agriculture - and improving the sustainable use and conservation of natural resources (Davis et al 2016, Bastagli et al 2016, Nowack and Schoderer 2020).
 When properly designed, they can lead to positive changes in the gender norms and women empowerment (FAO 2018a-c, Camiletti et al. 2021, Botea et al 2021).